cscart/docs/en/upgrade/importing_a_store.rst

 Step 1.
 Install CS-Cart You'd Like to Upgrade To
 ================================================

 1.1.
-Download the CS-Cart/Multi-Vendor version you'd like to upgrade to (let's call it the new version).
+Download a newer version of CS-Cart/Multi-Vendor that you'd like to upgrade to (let's call it the new version).
 Check if this version of CS-Cart/Multi-Vendor supports the Store Import.
 Then make sure that Store Import can import data from your current version.
 You can find this information :doc:`here <about_store_import>`.

 1.2. :doc:`Install the new CS-Cart/Multi-Vendor <../install/index>` in a separate subdirectory of your old installation.